May 25, 2017 | Native Hope

 Lately, much is being said about bias in the news.
 Bias is everywhere—even in the history books.
 Sadly, American history books leave out many of the facts about Native Americans and the atrocities of the colonization process.
-Native Hope Ambassador Kansas Middletent recently spoke to a group of public school students, and here is a little of the conversation that happened in the classroom.
+Native Hope recently spoke to a group of public school students, and here is a little of the conversation that happened in the classroom.

 Question: How many Native Americans inhabited North America prior to 1492?